 The NRCC Center Manager has delegated authority to determine Preparedness Levels 1 and 2.
-The NRCC Center Manager will coordinate with the Northern Rockies Coordinating Group (NRCG) or Multi-Agency Coordinating (MAC) group, when the MAC is activated, to determine Levels 3, 4 and 5.
+The NRCC Center Manager will coordinate with the Northern Rockies Operations Officer to determine Level 3.
+The NRCC Center Manager will coordinate with the Northern Rockies Coordinating Group (NRCG) or Multi-Agency Coordinating (MAC) group, when the MAC is activated, to determine Levels 4 and 5.
 Coordination may be accomplished through emails, conference calls or formalized meetings.
-Rational for changing preparedness levels will be documented and maintained by the NRCC Center Manager.
+Rationale for changing preparedness levels will be documented and maintained by the NRCC Center Manager.

 Certain circumstances may arise where it is necessary to make exceptions to management considerations specified in the preparedness levels.
 Since the National Preparedness Levels are designed to ensure that sufficient resources are available for the National situation, management considerations at higher levels may constrain activities in the Geographic Areas not experiencing significant activity.
 In such situations, the NRGA may have activity occurring at a lower level than is reflected by the National Preparedness Levels.
 NRGA will continue those activities that will not detract from an appropriate level for National response.

 The NRCC Center Manager will document changing preparedness levels utilizing the Preparedness Level Tracking Tool.
 Preparedness Levels (PL) in the NRGA are derived from 2-tiered approach.
 These can be summed up by measuring the following:

-- 1. What is occurring?
-This includes measuring fire business such as fire activity, Incident Management Team (IMT), and Operational Resource commitments. - 2.
+What is occurring?
+This includes measuring fire business such as fire activity, Incident Management Team (IMT), and Operational Resource commitments.

 What could occur?
 This includes measuring significant fire potential and fire danger indices within Northern Rockies Geographic Area Zones (NRGA Zones), Northern Rockies Predictive Service Areas (PSA's) and how these relate to the probability of fire occurrence and fire danger.